TencentCloud/TIMSDK/update_log_EN.md

 - Fixed the issue where the `lastMsg` of a one-to-one conversation was inconsistent with the `lastMsg` in the message history when both sides sent a message simultaneously.
 - Fixed the issue where after the group owner of a public group approved a group joining request, the callback received by the applicant was incorrect.
 - Fixed the issue where the `nameCard` of a message sent by a user was null when the user checked this message.
-- Fixed the issue in some cases where the conversation list was not rearranged after messages were sent.
+- Fixed the issue in some cases where the conversation list was not sorted after messages were sent.

 ### TUIKit and demo

 - Added the offline push component and simplified the integration process.
-- Added support for read receipts for group messages.
+- Supported read receipts for group messages.
-- Added support for the dark theme for iOS.
+- Supported the dark theme for iOS.
 - Fixed the issue for Android where the app crashed when an excessively large image was sent and previewed.
 - Fixed the issue for Android where after a video message was sent, the duration displayed in the message was inconsistent with the actual duration of the video.
 - Fixed the issue for Android where a user cannot continue to handle friend requests after the user handled a friend request.